DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 So her library (an area that had slowly expanded to occupy a living room and dormitory until she surrounded an entire boat house to the books, and bought another at great expense) was, despite initial appearances, a rather sturdy and neat construction, as close to such a thing as one can get without nailing and tying the elements together.
 Books were piled from larger to smaller and only those that were fit for such a thing were used in the construction, the rest, piled on each other like bricks in such a way that one could remove them without risking collapse, and the bridges connecting the second level, well, she was proud of the bridges.
 It'd been a childhood dream come true when she figured out how to make those

-And any similarities to a castle were either purely coincidental or convergent design.
+And any similarities to a castle were either purely coincidental, or convergent design.

 Spike wasn't there when she opened the door, nor was there any sign that he'd eaten in the kitchen- the pantry was untouched, as was his 'secret' gem stash, and he wasn't sick because the bathroom was perfectly clean.

 Or was he just sleeping in?
-Twilight navigated the library because it was the shorter path to Spike's boat house, a single roomer with a small engine that he'd nevertheless been avid in calling his own, and noticed the engine had some soot on it.
+Twilight navigated the library to Spike's boat house, a single roomer with a small engine that he'd nevertheless been avid in calling his own, and noticed the engine had some soot on it.
 Had he gone to the archipelago?
 Strange, because it was cool and the little dragon was unusually strict when it came to keeping it clean and well tuned.
 He'd even accepted when she offered teaching him mechanics on the weekends.

  "Spike?
 Is anything wrong?"
 She called him, not opening the door yet but ready to.